BuddyPlatform/parse-on-buddy-cli/README.md

 ### Versions

 A combined set of cloud code and static files is called a version.
 Using the tool you upload each version to Parse on Buddy.
 The latest version becomes active.
 You can also activate older versions using the tool.

-### JavaScript Dependencies

-As with the old Parse.com service, you can only upload a single .js file, named `main.js`.
-Any dependencies need to be manually copy/pasted into that .js file.
-We are working to lift that limitation.

 ### Web Hosting